BryanSmith00/Spring-2022-Classes/COSC 4393 Digital Image Processing/Notes/lecture13.md

 DFT is symmetric - equal to its transpose

-DFT is periodic in nature
+DFT is periodic in nature (Periodic extension of the image)

-Periodic extension of the image - Inverse fourier transform is periodic
+* Inverse fourier transform is also periodic in nature